 It may be caused by taking certain medications, infection, or inflammation of the skin and scalp.
 You may lose hair by the clump.
 However, hair typically thins out more slowly.

 Lupus treatment usually results in renewed hair growth.
 But hair loss in those areas may be permanent if you develop lesions on your scalp.

-One of the most visible symptoms of lupus is a butterfly-shaped rash that appears over the bridge of the nose and on both cheeks.
-About 50 percent of people with lupus have this rash.
-It can occur suddenly or appear after exposure to sunlight.
-Sometimes the rash appears just before a flare-up.
+One of the most visible symptoms of lupus is a butterfly-shaped (malar) rash that appears over the bridge of the nose and on both cheeks.
+It affects 1 in 2 people with lupus and may occur suddenly or appear after exposure to sunlight, according to the Lupus Foundation of America (LFA).

 - swelling in the lower legs and feet

 - having to urinate more frequently at night